kytos-ng/kytos-utils/README.rst

 Installing
 ==========

-In order to use this software please install python3.6 or greater into your environment beforehand.
+In order to use this software please install python3.9 into your environment beforehand.

 We are doing a huge effort to make Kytos and its components available on all